The Sunny Side Up Show

 Sunny Side Up was Sprout's morning program.
 It was produced live every weekday, and hosted by a human host along with Chica, a chicken puppet who later got her own show.
 Before moving to a "city apartment" set, the show took place on a set dubbed The Sunshine Barn and decorated with farm-themed objects.
-The hosts were Carly and Tim.
-Each hosted the show for one week with each week's host being announced late in the previous week.
-Each week's host introduced programs, read birthdays, led activities related to the week's theme, and read messages sent in by individual "Sproutlet" viewers through the Sprout website.
+Each host was on the show for one week with each week's host being announced late in the previous week.
+The host introduced programs, read birthdays, led activities related to the week's theme, and read messages sent in by individual "Sproutlet" viewers through the Sprout website.
 There were daily activities such as "The Good Egg Awards" (renamed "The Kindness Kid Awards") celebrating viewers' accomplishments, and "Sproutlet Stories" allowed "Sproutlets" to tell different stories with different plots, characters, and settings.

-The theme tune from 2007 to 2013 was Brand New Day, but from 2013 to 2017 it was Chica's Here.
+The theme tune from 2007 to 2013 was Brand New Day.
+From 2013 to 2015 it instead was Chica's Here.

-Some episodes of the show were supposedly archived by IMDb and on-demand services since Sprout rebranded, and few can even be found on YouTube.
+Some episodes of the show were supposedly archived by IMDb and on-demand services since Sprout rebranded, and a few can be found on YouTube.